astronautlabs/diazo/README.md

 ng add @angular/material
 ```

-Diazo also depends on `ngx-monaco-editor` (an Angular package for using
+Diazo also depends on `@astronautlabs/monaco` (an Angular package for using
 Microsoft's Monaco code editor component):

 ```
-npm i ngx-monaco-editor diazo
+npm i diazo @astronautlabs/monaco
 ```

 Now add DiazoModule to your Angular module's list of imports: